Don’t Do These 35 Things If You Want to Sell Your House

 Don’t Forget to Have Safety Equipment Installed and Working

-Make sure your smoke detector, carbon monoxide detector and other safety devices are working properly.
+Make sure your smoke detector, carbon monoxide detector, and other safety devices are working properly.
 Also, be sure to have an up-to-date fire extinguisher.
+Also, check out what type of fire extinguisher is best for home use.

 Don’t Forget to Inform the Appraiser of Improvements